Axel Heiberg Island: Population

 The island is uninhabited except for the seasonal McGill Arctic Research Station operated by McGill University.

 Lost Hammer Spring

 The Lost Hammer Spring, located in the central west region of the island (79°07′N 090°21′W) is the coldest and saltiest of all Arctic springs described to date.
 It is characterized by a perennial hypersaline (24%) discharge at subzero temperatures (~-5 C) flowing to the surface through a hollow, 2 m high cone-shaped salt tufa structure.
 Continuous gas emissions from the spring indicate an underlying thermogenic methane source.
-On the basis of these properties, this spring is considered a significant astrobiology analogue site for possible habitats currently present on Mars and the cold moons Europa and Enceladus.
+Based on these properties, this spring is considered a significant astrobiology analogue site for possible habitats currently present on Mars and the cold moons Europa and Enceladus.

-Microbes have been found at this site which do not depend on organic material or oxygen, but only on simple inorganic compounds.
+Microbes have been found at this site that do not depend on organic material or oxygen but only on simple inorganic compounds.
 These inorganic compounds are present on Mars.